Jotaro-Kujo0/Desktop-Display/README.md

 | **Function Button** | For mode switching and wake-up | 1 |
 | **LiPo Battery** | 3.7V (1000mAh+ recommended) | 1 |
 | **Resistors** | 10kΩ (for battery voltage divider) | 2 |
-NOTE: The model has 6 holes for better customization.
+NOTE: The model has 6 keyswitch holes for better customization.
 You can use 3 instead with a little change to code

 ### Wiring